 Investor Frenzy Is Driving Speculation

-The foreign buyer retreat represents one of the most significant warning signs because international capital has historically provided the floor under high-end pricing.
-Miami Realtors shows foreign purchases falling to $3.1 billion in 2024 from $5.1 billion in 2023.
-Bisnow reports international buyers dropped to just 10% of transactions in 2024 from 18% in 2023.
+The foreign buyer retreat ranks among the most serious warning signs you should be tracking, because international capital has historically provided the floor under high-end pricing.
+Miami Realtors data covered by the Financial Times shows foreign purchases falling to $3.1 billion in 2025 from $5.1 billion in 2024.
+Bisnow reports international buyers dropped to just 10% of transactions in 2025 from 18% in 2024.

 Foreign buyers typically pay cash and compete aggressively.
 When that cash exits, the remaining buyer pool consists primarily of locals who face income and financing constraints that make current prices unsustainable.

-Norada Real Estate shows Miami capturing only 8.7% of international buyer interest in U.S. markets during Q1 2025, suggesting Miami’s relative attractiveness has deteriorated.
+Norada Real Estate shows Miami capturing only 8.7% of international buyer interest in U.S. markets during Q1 2026, suggesting Miami’s relative attractiveness has genuinely deteriorated.

-The luxury transaction data reveals troubling bifurcation.
-Miami Realtors notes condo sales above $1 million jumped 88% compared to pre-pandemic levels, from 95 sales in April 2019 to 179 in April 2025.
+The luxury transaction data reveals a troubling split.
+Miami Realtors notes condo sales above $1 million jumped 88% compared to pre-pandemic levels, moving from 95 sales in April 2019 to 179 in April 2026.

 When only ultra-wealthy buyers are active while everyone else has been priced out, you’ve created a fragile market structure where any disruption to high-end demand triggers cascading effects.